REFINANCE STUDENT LOANS

 What credit score do I need to refinance my student loans?

-Different lenders have different credit requirements, but for Earnest, a minimum credit score of 650 is necessary for approval.
-Typically, the better your credit history, the lower a rate a lender will be willing to offer after a credit check.
-But at Earnest, your credit score isn’t the only factor we consider when evaluating your application.
-We look at data other lenders don’t (like your savings, education, and earning potential) to offer our lowest rates that are customized to you.
-We’ll help you determine if a fixed interest rate or a variable rate is best for your situation.
+Different lenders have different credit requirements, but for Earnest a minimum credit score of 650 is necessary for approval.
+Typically, the better your credit history, the lower rate a lender will be willing to offer after a credit check.

 Does refinancing student loans hurt your credit?

 In short, refinancing student loans generally does not hurt your credit.
-When getting your initial variable or fixed rate estimate, all that’s required is a ’soft credit inquiry,’ which doesn’t affect your credit score at all.
-Once you determine which lender (banks or credit unions) has the best offer (Earnest, we hope), you’ll complete a full application.
+When getting your initial rate estimate, all that’s required is a ’soft credit inquiry,’ which doesn’t affect your credit score.
+Once you determine which lender (bank, credit union, or online lender) has the best offer, you’ll complete a full application.
 This application does require a ‘hard credit inquiry,’ which can have a minor credit impact (typically a few points).

-However, in the months and years after refinancing, your credit score should see steady improvement as you make on-time payments and pay down your debt.
-You can set up an automatic payment through our Auto Pay loan program to ensure you never miss a payment.
+In the months and years after refinancing, your credit score should see steady improvement as you make on-time payments and pay down your student debt.
+You can set up an automatic payment through our Auto Pay loan program to ensure you never miss a loan payment.

 How do I refinance my student loans?

-Like other forms of debt, you can refinance a student loan (both private student loans and federal student loans are eligible for refinancing).
-With most lenders, you start with a rate estimate, which doesn’t require a hard credit inquiry.
-When comparing rates from different lenders, be sure to pay attention to additional key differences, such as fees, before making a final decision (Earnest has no fees, for what it’s worth).
-It’s another reason why NerdWallet has granted Earnest with the “Best Student Loan Refinancing” award for 2020.
+Like other forms of debt, you can refinance a student loan (both private loans and federal student loans are eligible for refinancing).
+With some lenders, you start with a rate estimate, which doesn’t require a hard credit inquiry.
+When comparing rates from different lenders, be sure to pay attention to additional key differences, such as origination fees or late payment fees before making a final decision.
+Earnest, for example, does not charge any fees.
+In fact, clients are so happy with Earnest student loan refinancing, we were granted the “Best Student Loan Refinancing” 2020 Award from NerdWallet.

-The next step is to submit an application and provide any additional required verification, such as IDs or pay stubs.
+The next step is to submit a loan application and provide any additional required verification, such as IDs or pay stubs.
 Once you’re approved, you sign a few documents and indicate the loans you’d like to refinance.
-Your new lender will pay off these old loans, and voila, you have a shiny new refinanced private loan with a new fixed or variable interest rate.
+Your new lender will pay off these old loans, and you will have a new refinanced loan.